Coming up next, our final news roundup and information overload hour.

 We made a huge amount of money.

-This judge plot the half a billion dollar judgment out of thin air and his excuse with ludicrous.
+This judge plot the half a billion dollar judgment out of thin air in his excuse was ludicrous.

-Ignoring, of course, that those banks said, sorry, the interest rate would have been the same, and the amount of money we made in profit would have been the same regardless of the valuation.
+He said, well, this is the amount of money that the banks would have made if Trump hadn't undervalued his assets, ignoring, of course, that those banks said, sorry, the interest rate would have been the same and the amount of money we made in profit would have been the same regardless of the valuation.

 My friends call me Iggy, so please call me Iggy, and thank you for the opportunity to be on the show.

-But I agree uh with what Greg is saying.
+But I agree with what Greg is saying.

 This is absolutely absurd.

-As an attorney, you have to imagine that the pedal level and might not be in New York, it might have to go all the way to the U.S. Supreme Court.
+As an attorney, you have to imagine that the pedalego, it might not be in New York, it might have to go all over the U.S. Supreme Court.

 There's already clear case law on this.

-This is this cannot stay in place when you have a penalty to zero losses.
+This cannot stay in place when you have a penalty to zero losses.

 That would be Trump Tower.

-That would be uh his property of I think it's 40 Wall Street and and other Trump properties in New York City.
+would be his property of, I think it's 40 Wall Street and other Trump properties in New York City.

-Uh but now we discovered that apparently she took a first legal step yesterday to grab Donald Trump's Westchester, New York golf course in a state as he struggles uh to get this nearly five hundred million dollar, you know, uh bond, which he's been rejected by every bond company, uh, which is odd in and of itself.
+But now we discovered that apparently she took a first legal step yesterday to grab Donald Trump's Westchester, New York golf course in a state as he struggles to get this nearly $500 million bond, which he's been rejected by every bond company, which is odd in and of itself.

-What's your reaction to what she's gonna be doing here?
+What's your reaction to what she's going to be doing here?

-It says that she's desperate to to send a message.
+It says that she's desperate to send a message.

-I see it all the time when I was in law enforcement and when as an attorney that you have the district attorney or the um the prosecutor take stance where they have zero position on it.
+I see it all the time when I was in law enforcement and as an attorney that you have the district attorney or the prosecutor take stance where they have zero position on.

 How could that person win?